csswizardry/csswizardry.github.com/_posts/2026-08-20-how-to-find-an-exact-gmail-thread-with-codex-or-claude.md

 a mailbox, but they’re poor ways to name _an_ exact email.
 It turns out, the solution was already inside the email itself: its [`Message-ID`](https://www.rfc-editor.org/rfc/rfc5322.html#section-3.6.4).

+Fuzzy requests are still safe and entirely natural. <q>Find the email about the Austin conference</q> is exactly how I’d expect anyone to use an LLM to search their inbox, and a likely match is usually all that the task needs.
+A fuzzy request can produce a fuzzy answer.

+The stakes are raised when the next bit of work relies on one specific email being the right one.
+Booking travel, agreeing dates, approving costs, or making a decision from a _potential_ match is risky business!
+When the source needs to be exact, give the LLM its exact `Message-ID`.

 A complete `Message-ID` gives the agent a precise email to find.
 Once Gmail finds that message, the agent can use Gmail’s own `threadId` to open the